philibertc/micronova_controller/README.md

 The optocouplers are used to convert between 3.3V and 5V logic and also to protect the pellet stove and the ESP from each other in case of problem.

 ## Stove's mainboard pinout
-There is a 4 pin connector (CN13) with 5V, 20V, Serial, GND:
+There is a 4 pin connector (CN13 or SERIALE) with 5V, 20V, Serial, GND:

 <details>
 <summary><b>Schematics</b></summary>